anntsai2356/oh_my_hero/README.md

-# API Server Assignment
+# Oh My Hero
-This is a simple API server with Node.js.
+This is a simple API server assignment with Node.js.

 ## Requirements
  - [nvm](https://github.com/nvm-sh/nvm) 0.39.3+